jackthb/jackthb/README.md

 I'm a Computer Science undergraduate with a strong focus on building functional software.

-- 🔭 I’m currently working on my side projects.
+- 🔭 I’m currently working full-time at @OttaTech.
-- 🌱 I’m currently learning about test-driven development, React, and Elixir.
+- 🌱 I’m currently learning about TypeScript, React, and Elixir
-- 👯 I’d love to collaborate on web and software projects!
 - 📫 How to reach me: via my [website](https://jackburgess.co.uk) or [Twitter](https://twitter.com/jack_thb)